RED TRILLIUM, PURPLE TRILLIUM Erectum

 The leaves contain calcium oxalate crystals and crystal raphide, and should not be consumed by humans.

-These seeds are in very limited supply!
+These seeds are available for a very limited time (see below).

 Type: Hardy perennial